polypheny/Website/community/gsoc/ideas.md

 The goal of this project is to extend Polypheny-DB to transparently support storing multiple versions of an element including a full referential integrity for the past revisions.

 The project includes
-\begin{itemize}
-	\item extending Polypheny's SQL dialect to support specifying a version,
+* extending Polypheny's SQL dialect to support specifying a version,
-	\item rewriting the queries to retrieve the right version and to add a new version if the query aims to modify an existing entry, and
+* rewriting the queries to retrieve the right version and to add a new version if the query aims to modify an existing entry, and
-	\item evaluate the correctness of the system especially for complex queries.
+* evaluate the correctness of the system especially for complex queries.
-\end{itemize}

 **Difficulty**: hard

 ## Physical query plan builder
+The Polypheny-UI already comes with a logical query plan builder integrated.
+The aim of this project is to implement a graphical build tool for physical query plans similar to the one for logical query plans.
+In the polystore context, the physical query plan distinguishes from the logical one by using operators specific to the involved data store adapters.

+A physical query plan builder would be extremely helpful for development.
+Because there is already an implementation for logical plans, parts of the code can be reused.

+To get an impression how a physical query plan in Polypheny looks like you can simply execute a query in the UI and have a look at the plan by selecting "Physical Query Plan" in the left menu.

 **Difficulty**: medium

-## Polypheny Client ??